PrettyCoolPattern/PrettCoolWeb/README.md

 *28.70 MiB/s: Nice...

-Now you have the source code, edit Pages/ and .js files and any other files as a React app.
+Now you have the source code and may edit and run it as a React app.

-# 2) After making changes, upload changes to the group git repo by running the following code:
+## B) After making changes, upload changes to the group git repo by running the following git commands:

 *note, change  "your message about changes here" to a description of the update